simov/grant/examples/basics/README.md

 $ node app.js
 ```

 ## Login

-- Navigate to `http://dummy.com:3000/connect/facebook` in your browser
+Navigate to `http://dummy.com:3000/connect/facebook` in your browser.